starkinfra/sdk-python/README.md

 ### Cancel an IssuingHolder

-To cancel a single Issuing Holder by its id, run:
+To cancel a single IssuingHolder by its id, run:

 ```python
 import starkinfra